Convergence of a Packet Routing Model to Flows Over Time: Convergence.

-In the following we argue that the arrival times at node $v$ of packet $i$ and $i_j$ is not to far from each other.

-First, observe that packet $i_j$ and $i$ enters $e$ in the same time step, which is given by $\lceil \vartheta \rceil_\alpha$.
-Though, the refined entrance times (which are commodity dependent) might differ up to $\alpha$, which might cause a small error for the exit times.
+In the following, we argue that the arrival times at node $v$ of packet $i$ and $i_j$ are not too far from each other.
+First, observe that packet $i_j$ and $i$ enter $e$ at the same time step, which is given by $\lceil \vartheta \rceil_\alpha$.
+Though, the refined entrance times (which are commodity-dependent) might differ up to $\alpha$, which might cause a small error for the exit times.
 The packet volume which enters between the refined entrance times of these two packets is bounded by $\kappa_e \alpha$.
 Since packet $i$ and $i_j$ enter the arc at the same time step, they are also assigned to $Q_e$ at the same time step.
 This implies that in the time steps between the exit times of the two packets the capacity of the arc is fully used, i.e., at least $\lfloor \nu_e \rfloor_{\beta}$ volume leaves per time step.
 Hence, the time steps when $i$ and $i_j$ leave the arc cannot be further away than $\frac{\kappa_e \alpha}{\lfloor \nu_e \rfloor_{\beta}} + \alpha$.
 Note that the additive $\alpha$ is due to the rounding to time steps.
-For the refined times there might be an additional deviation of $\alpha$, which gives us
+For the refined times, there might be an additional deviation of $\alpha$, which gives us

 These considerations together with \Cref{claim:hypothetical_discrete_error} lead to